4. Democracy and the Rule of Law

 Civic Foundations Note

-Democracy reflects the choices people make together.
-The rule of law gives those choices clear form, structure, and authority.
+The rule of law gives those choices structure and continuity.

 Part of the Civic Foundations series.